nvdaes/clipContentsDesigner/readme.md

 *	 Not assigned: Copies to (or cuts from) the clipboard, with the possibility of being asked for a previous confirmation.
 *	 Not assigned: Shows the clipboard text in browse mode, or announces if clipboard is empty or has contents which can't be presented in a browseable message, for instance if files or folders are been copied from Windows Explorer.

-Note: The above commands can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Text review category.

 ## Clip Contents Designer settings ##